Obituaries for the week of October 18, 2017

 Mrs. Kimmons is survived by her three daughters, Tamara Barrow and Jordan Evans, both of Wilmer, and Jayden Wilson of Prichard, Ala.; three brothers, Marvin (Pvine) Kimmons of Atmore, Ala., Bradley Kimmons and David Kimmons, both of Pensacola, Fla. and one sister, Tessie Kimmons of Atmore.

-Funeral services will be held Friday, October 13, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Brandon Stophel officiating.
-Burial will follow at the Pugh’s Chapel Cemetery.
+Funeral services were held Friday, October 13, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Brandon Stophel officiating.
+Burial followed at the Pugh’s Chapel Cemetery.

-The family will receive friends Friday, October 13, 2017 from 12:30 p.m. until service time at 2 p.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Friday, October 13, 2017 from 12:30 p.m. until service time at 2 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Randy Satterfield, Bubba Emmons, Rodney Howell, Brad Kimmons, Allen Maddox and Shawn Barrow.
+Pallbearers were Randy Satterfield, Bubba Emmons, Rodney Howell, Brad Kimmons, Allen Maddox and Shawn Barrow.

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.